 Vitamin B12, folate, SAM-E (s-adenosylmethionine), and other nutrients are responsible for assuring our bodies don’t overproduce Homocysteine.
 However, in cases of hypothyroidism, the amounts of these nutrients a person needs to maintain healthy levels are much different than the person without thyroid disease.

 In all cases of hypothyroidism, it is critical to screen and continue to monitor Homocysteine levels.

 Food sensitivity can be a trigger and a promoter of hypothyroidism.
 Don’t mistake sensitivity for allergy (peanut, shellfish, etc.).
 Certain foods can produce persistent low-grade inflammation that can damage the gut function, immune system, brain, and thyroid.

 Since most cases of hypothyroidism involve a dysfunctional immune system, testing for food sensitivities can be tricky.
 Why?
 Common tests for food sensitivities look at antibodies to foods.
-The more antibodies you have, the larger inflammatory reaction you’ll have the next time you eat that food.
+The more antibodies you have, the larger the inflammatory reaction you’ll have the next time you eat that food.
 Those with thyroid-related immune system issues may struggle to produce antibodies to those foods creating a false negative result on testing (even though other inflammatory pathways are active).
 Because of this, I recommend the MRT Food Sensitivity Panel for people with thyroid issues.

-The MRT checks to see how much contents white blood cells release when triggered by a certain food.
-The more the white blood cell empties, the larger assumed reaction.
+The MRT checks to see how much content white blood cells release when triggered by a certain food.
+The more the white blood cell empties, the larger the assumed reaction.
 Because MRT does not solely rely on antibodies, it makes it a much more useful food sensitivity test for those with hypothyroidism.